odrianoaliveira/k8s-labs/ckad/Application Design & Build/tasks.md

 command: ["sh", "-c", "while true; do echo $COLOR $LEVEL; sleep 5; done"]
 ```

-Inject the values through environment variables using the ConfigMap.
+Inject values from environment variables via the ConfigMap.

-## **3. Secret Injection Into a Pod
+## 3. Secret Injection Into a Pod

 Create a Secret named **db-secret** with: